Phlebotomy Certification Waltham, Massachusetts

 Upon your completion of a phlebotomy training class, you will have a Certificate of Completion.
 Your Certificate of Completion does not make you ‘Certified’.
 This is a entirely common misunderstanding.
 A Certificate of Completion is used as proof of your successful completion of a phlebotomy training course and is required to register for the national certification exam for individuals possessing no experience in the field.

 There are many certification agencies that phlebotomist can choose to become certified with.
 The cost to become NPS Certified is $150.00 and includes your full study guide, unlimited practice exams, one final certification exam attempts and a professional resume revision.
 The entire process can be completed online in the NPS learning management system.

 The prerequisites to take the certification exam with most agencies include the following:

 - High School Diploma or GED

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has testing materials based on their competency exams.
 Be certain to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the certification exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the final exam, your credentials are inputted in the national registry and a digital copy of your certification is stored in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.